 Other important concerns while doing database testing is that it is a skill demanding job and it requires the widespread knowledge of different databases.
 This testing requires more perseverance and patience because unlike functional testing, there won’t be enough bugs to find.

-I have seen database testing becoming more and more important in those cases when the application under test has to be combined with a third party application having different database.
+I have seen database testing becoming more and more important in those cases when the application under test has to be combined with a third party application having a different database.
 I have personally found database testing very interesting because individual needs vast knowledge of different databases, field mappings and also the possibility of finding project critical data loss bugs.
 Doesn’t that sound alluring?

 There can be many directions to Database/Backend Testing.
 You have to keep exploring more ways to test the database.
-If you know of any such ways to make Database testing more interesting, Please do share via your Comments.
+If you know of any such ways to make Database testing more interesting, please do share via your Comments.